BHPS 2018 Roster is here!

 Dr. Temple Grandin, author of numerous books, subject of an award-winning movie, and recent inductee to the American Academy of Arts and Sciences, will deliver our keynote address on October 8.

 In a recent interview, she said, “We humans communicate to each other mostly with words.
 But if you want to understand horses, you need to get away from verbal language.”

-Her presentation will provide insight to how horses see and learn.
+Her presentation on animal behavior and stress reduction, will provide insight to how horses perceive threats and respond.